Forestry in Canada

 Employment from sustainable forest management in Canada is especially important for Indigenous and rural communities where forest-related work is often a main source of income.
 As a matter of fact, the sector supports over 300 communities from coast-to-coast and adds more than $26 billion to our economy annually.

-Even as the number of jobs are lower than in the past because of advances in harvesting technology and other economic factors, today’s forestry jobs tend to be on average more skilled and higher paid.
+Even as the numbers of jobs are lower than in the past because of advances in harvesting technology and other economic factors, today’s forestry jobs tend to be on average more skilled and higher paid.

 Canada's Forest Industry…